One of the best trips we took as a family was our self drive from Nashville to Memphis, ending in New Orleans!

 Day 3 : Drive to Memphis

 It’s about three hours drive from Nashville to Memphis – time to stop and shop on the way.
 Drivers are so courteous here, they pull over a lane when you’re entering the highway on the on ramp (so we did likewise) and all the huge container-carrying trucks keep right (in the slow lane).
+This is pretty much all we did today after taking our time out of Nashville.

 Where to stay in Memphis : The Peabody Hotel